 Many patients referred to our services arrive depressed, angry and anxious.
 The stress of every day life with lung disease has left them feeling hopeless.
 It is very humbling to watch their courage to confront so many challenges for daily life.
 Providing them with knowledge, exercise to strengthen, and support by both staff and other patients provides the participant with the tools to manage their disease and have a positive attitude for success.

 How to Participate

-The New Hope Program is open to outpatients by physician referral.
+NHRMC's Pulmonary Rehabilitation Program is open to outpatients by physician referral.
 Prior to starting the program, the patient has an initial assessment including a medical history, physical examination, laboratory testing, and pulmonary function studies.
 Each person will also need to have a cardiopulmonary exercise stress test performed with a pulmonologist in attendance.
 Tests done within the past six months may not need to be repeated.

 For more information, call 910.343.2543.

 The Pulmonary Rehabilitation Program at NHRMC is named for Janice H. Brown, a strong advocate for patients with pulmonary illness.
 Through her personal experience as a patient she recognized the needs of others and gave generously to the New Hanover Regional Medical Center Foundation to help build the Pulmonary Rehabilitation Program.